concretezooo/hello/README.md

-Hello is a Git Repository test file that is used for the tutorial on w3schools.com
+Hello is a Git Repository test file that is used for the tutorial on w3schools.com.
+Added more changes.